art-institute-of-chicago/artic.edu/docs/apiModels.md

   ],
 ];

 $results = \App\Models\Api\Search::query()->rawSearch($params)->resources(['artworks'])->getSearch();
 ```

 You can move all this to a scope as well.
-Just add it to the `Search` model as seen before and call it by it's name.
+Just add it to the `Search` model as seen before and call it by its name.

 *Something to remember:* Scopes are good for every query on this document, not only searching.

 ## Default scopes

-If you need scopes to be applied by default to every query within a model, just add the static variable $defaultScopes with the scope name as key, and the value as the scope value.
+If you need scopes to be applied by default to every query within a model, just add the static class property `$defaultScopes` with an array keyed with the scope name.
+This example will apply the 'include' scope passing an array as the parameter:

-See this very simple implementation with only 1 possible parameter:

 ```php
 protected static $defaultScopes = [